akashagni11/Final_capstone_projects/README.md

 # Final_capstone_projects
 This is a part of the Final Capstone Project of Udemy Complete Python Bootcamp.

-The file includes solution to following:
+The Part 1 includes solution to following:

 * Find PI to the Nth Digit: Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.